DerianCordobaPerez/Thesis/web/README.md

 ## Web project documentation

 - <div align="justify">
-    Web project developed using <b>NextJS, ES2022 and Firebase</b> technology, this will provide us with an api, the server is deployed using <a href="https://www.heroku.com">Heroku</a> and the database is hosted using <a href="https://console.firebase.google.com/">Firebase</a>.
+    Web project developed using <b>NextJS, ES2022, Prisma ORM and SQL Postgres</b> technology, this will provide us with an api, the server is deployed using <a href="https://www.heroku.com">Heroku</a> and the database will be Postgres using <a href="https://www.prisma.io/docs/getting-started/quickstart">Prisma as ORM</a>.
   </div>

   <br>